 Data capture forms in Wix

 Out of the box, Wix provides some basic data capture forms that you can use to let customers reach out to you with or subscribe to mailing lists.
 You’re also able to create custom forms for your Wix site by using an app like FormBuilder.

 The contact data you capture through these forms is automatically added to your site’s ‘contact list,’ which provides a useful way to keep track of all the interactions you’ve ever had with your site visitors.

 Wix also features built-in email marketing functionality which you can use to send 3 e-newsletters per month to up to 5,000 subscribers.
-This is generous and compares positively with rival Squarespace’s Email Campaigns offering (as well as email marketing apps in general).

 Because you won’t find any free email marketing apps out of the box with WordPress, this built in email marketing functionality represents a rather large win for Wix.

 You also have the option to connect your Wix site to a third-party email marketing tools (e.g. GetResponse, Mailchimp or Aweber) by adding an appropriate Wix app or HTML block to your pages — this can give you significantly more advanced email marketing functionality.

 The data captured by Wix forms can be exported to regular CSV, Google CSV, or Outlook CSV files.

 Out of the box, WordPress doesn’t offer data capture forms, meaning that you have to resort to a plugin (like the excellent Gravity Forms) to create them.

 Once you do however, you’ll find that the data capture options available to you are much more extensive in WordPress than Wix.